TDA317/CleanFixedQuakeC_AI_Experiments/README.md

+# This is an experimental AI modified version of:
 # Clean Fixed QuakeC
 Clean and bug-fixed version of the Quake game code (progs.dat) released under the GPL.

 ## About

+Note from TDA:
+I am using Jules from Google (and likely other tools including ChatGPT, Gemini, Qwen, etc) to edit the QC code.
+This is currently all experimental for fun as time allows during my otherwise busy life.
+Don't expect anything too crazy.
+Will do my best to be fully GPL compliant and have the AI comment heavily.

+Now for the rest of the original document:

 The computer game Quake was released in 1996.